Latest Deepinder Goyal Shareholdings and Portfolio in 2026

 Who is Deepinder Goyal?

-Deepinder Goyal is the founder and CEO of Zomato Ltd, which operates food delivery, quick commerce (Blinkit), and B2B supplies (Hyperpure) under holding entity Eternal.
-Born in 1983 in Punjab and an IIT Delhi alumnus, Goyal started his career at Bain & Company before launching Zomato (then Foodiebay) in 2008.
-As of Q4 FY24, exchange filings show he holds 36.95 cr Zomato shares, representing about 4.43% of the company, valued at over ₹8,400 cr when the stock hit a record high in July 2024.
+Deepinder Goyal founded Zomato Ltd and serves as its CEO.
+The company runs food delivery, quick commerce through Blinkit, and B2B supplies through Hyperpure under the holding entity Eternal.
+He was born in 1983 in Punjab and studied at IIT Delhi.
+He began his career at Bain & Company and launched Zomato, then called Foodiebay, in 2008.
+As of Q4 FY24, exchange filings show that he holds 36.95 cr Zomato shares, which account for about 4.43% of the company.
+The stake was worth over ₹8,400 cr when the stock hit a record high in July 2024.

-Outside Zomato, Goyal has made verified angel investments in companies such as Ultrahuman, Shiprocket, Bira 91, and Terra.do, and appeared as a judge on Shark Tank India Season 3, where he invested ₹2 cr for 15% in Goenchi Feni.
-In 2025, he co-founded LAT Aerospace, aiming to build hydrogen-powered airships.
-His investing activity spans health tech, logistics, beverages, and climate sectors, often reflecting a founder-operator perspective.
+Outside Zomato, Goyal has made verified angel investments in companies such as Ultrahuman, Shiprocket, Bira 91, and Terra.do.
+He also appeared as a judge on Shark Tank India Season 3, where he invested ₹2 cr for 15% in Goenchi Feni.
+In 2025, he co-founded LAT Aerospace to build hydrogen-powered airships.
+His investment activity covers health tech, logistics, beverages, and climate sectors and reflects a founder-operator perspective.

 Top Stocks in the Deepinder Goyal Portfolio

-Eternal Ltd: Eternal Ltd, formerly known as Zomato Ltd, is a prominent Indian technology company headquartered in Gurugram, Haryana.
-Established in 2008 by Deepinder Goyal and Pankaj Chaddah as DC Foodiebay Online Services Pvt Ltd, the company underwent a rebranding to Zomato Ltd in 2012 and later to Eternal Ltd in February 2025.
+Eternal Ltd: Formerly known as Zomato Ltd, it is a prominent Indian technology company headquartered in Gurugram, Haryana.
+Established in 2008 by Deepinder Goyal and Pankaj Chaddah as DC Foodiebay Online Services Pvt Ltd, the company rebranded as Zomato Ltd in 2012 and later as Eternal Ltd in February 2025.

 Deepinder Goyal Portfolio – Sector-Wise Allocations